Ena7/Athletic-App/README.md

 # Athletic-App
 Software for registering participants in an athletics competition.
 - The same app is made in both Java and C#.
-- Used technologies and concepts: Hibernate, Protocol Buffers, Spring Remoting, MVC, Object-Oriented Design.
+- Used technologies and concepts: Hibernate, Protocol Buffers, Spring Remoting, MVC, Object-Oriented Design, REST Services, React.
 - Functionalities
   - Login/Logout: After successful authentication, a new window opens showing age groups and events in which a child can register.
 For a certain age group only a part of the events may be available.
   - Search: Search for children who have already signed up for a certain event and a certain age group